dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 }
 ```

 Note that the [`{:abstemious}`](https://dafny.org/latest/DafnyRef/DafnyRef#sec-abstemious) attribute above signals that a function does not need to unfold a codatatype instance very far (perhaps just one destructor call) to prove a relevant property.
 Knowing this is the case can aid the proofs of properties about the function.
+In this case, it is needed to convince Dafny that the corecursive calls in `Comp` and `Star` are logically consistent.

 ### Denotational Semantics as Induced Morphism